wdamron/arm/INSTRUCTIONS.md

 ## STCLRB

+Atomic bit clear on byte in memory, without return: an alias of LDCLRB, LDCLRAB, LDCLRALB, LDCLRLB.

 ```
 stclrb Wd, [Xn|SP]
 ```

 ## STCLRH

+Atomic bit clear on halfword in memory, without return: an alias of LDCLRH, LDCLRAH, LDCLRALH, LDCLRLH.

 ```
 stclrh Wd, [Xn|SP]
 ```

 ## STCLRL

+Atomic bit clear on word or doubleword in memory, without return: an alias of LDCLR, LDCLRA, LDCLRAL, LDCLRL.

 ```
 stclrl Wd, [Xn|SP]